hannesrosenbusch/hannesrosenbusch.github.io/_posts/2022-02-15-Combining academia and industry.md

 excerpt: "My experience in harmonizing two part-time jobs"
 ---

 After graduating, I felt like I stood at a career cross-roads: academia or industry.
-I think this feeling is shared among many during the time of finalizing their dissertation.
-However, during that time I heard of people being very happy and prolific in hybrid positions.
-This observation was purely anecdotal and might be specific to the discipline of data science, but I decided to also go for it.
+I think this feeling is shared among many during the time of finalizing/defending a dissertation.
+However, during that time I had also heard of people being very happy and prolific in hybrid positions.
+This observation was purely anecdotal and might be specific to the discipline of data science, but I decided to go for it as well.
 By now, I have been splitting my time between a social media/market research company and a university position for almost a year.
 And my current evaluation of a hybrid set-up is "great!" ...under certain, lucky conditions.

 In my case, I believe that the key things making the hybrid set-up very enjoyable are: having two very "new-school" employers with self-scheduled working hours, plenty of remote work, and many opportunities for cross-fertilization.